 That is the thing… nobody knows!
 Comets are still being studied and their brightness is hard to predict.
 The bigger comets typically have long orbital periods that last for thousands of years!
 On average, great comets occur near Earth once every decade, with the last one happening over the southern hemisphere in 2011.

 Whenever a potential great comet is discovered from far away, calculations are made based on its rate of brightening at their far away position, and how close they will get to the Sun.
 Often times, if the comet is initially predicted to get really bright, the rate of brightening slows the closer it gets to the Sun, and by the time it is supposed to be putting on a show, it goes out with a whimper.

 Two big examples are comet Kohoutek from 1973/74 and Comet ISON from 2013.

 Kohoutek was predicted to be the “comet of the century,” and baby boomers especially remember the media hype.
 Even though it was visible to the naked eye, it hardly looked impressive enough to warrant all the hype and thus became synonymous with disappointment.
-Because of the public backlash, astronomers grew wary of raising public awareness over potential great comets, and three years later, Comet West (also known as the Great Comet of 1976 – the comet that Kohoutek SHOULD have been…) went largely unreported – as both astronomers and media outlets were hesitant to get the word out.
+Because of the public backlash, astronomers grew wary of raising public awareness over potential great comets, and thus a couple years years later, Comet West (also known as the Great Comet of 1976 – the comet that Kohoutek SHOULD have been…) went largely unreported – as both astronomers and media outlets were hesitant to get the word out.
 If you were of sound and mind in 1976 and don’t remember hearing about Comet West, that’s why!

 ISON was predicted to get very bright due to an extremely close fly by of the Sun, with some even going as far as saying, “it could get brighter than the Moon!”
 But then its rate of brightening slowed down considerably, and when it passed the Sun, the comet disintegrated.
 Had ISON stayed intact, it would have been well placed for northern observers and still could have put on a decent, but not “great” show.